Special Estate Planning Issues for Blended Families

 Statistics from the Pew Research Center note that a full 42 percent of all Americans are in a "step" relationship.
 This means that you or someone you know is very likely one of the 95.5 million people who are part of a blended family.

-The problem?
 Spouses and families, current and former, are not always able to come to an amicable agreement on important issues.
-Let's look at some important questions that need to be answered: Who will take care of any children in the event of a family death?
-How can you come to a fair division of assets?
+Issues such as custody of children and fair division of assets can become highly contentious.

 This is why considering all facets of your situation in advance will minimize the number of disputes over the estate plan and prevent enmity among surviving family members.

 Here are some questions that may loom large in a blended estate plan:

 - How would you want your assets handled when you die?

 - Who will make decisions in your place if you were unable to make them for yourself?